 Every 4th guard summoned inflicts Exposed on Survivors within 12 meters.

-Excellent choice.
+Strong choice.
 When it procs, this ensures that cornering Survivors will down them rather than injure them (so long as you get the hit and not your Guard).
 Keep in mind that using this add-on with any add-on that causes a member of the guard to come up twice in a row means that this will always activate on the Jailer.

 Using this add-on: Keep track of when the effect will activate so that you can maximize it’s usefulness.
 On the 4th Guard summon, make sure you are close to a Survivor and quickly activate your power so that you can continue the chase, needing only a single hit to down.